Voice and video calls overview

-Voice and video Calls for Web Messaging allow brands to conduct via voice or video calls with consumers from within a Web Messaging conversation.
+Voice and video Calls for messaging allow brands to conduct via voice or video calls with consumers from within a Web Messaging conversation.
 The feature is integrated into the Agent Workspace and the Engagement Window and requires no additional software.
 This document provides an overview of the feature, its requirements, and its configuration options.

 - Personalized: Valuable customers receive personal attention.